Diaphragm Metering Pump: Essential Guide to Precision Fluid Control

 How does cost vary for different types of diaphragm metering pumps?

 Costs for diaphragm pumps can vary based on materials, capacity, and additional features.
 Basic models may be less expensive, while pumps designed for handling harsh chemicals or specific industry needs may have higher costs.
-For instance, diaphragm pumps often require less maintenance, which can affect overall expenses.
+Diaphragm pumps often require less maintenance, which can affect overall expenses favorably over the equipment’s life.

 What are the main differences between diaphragm and piston metering pumps?